 The Central and Isthmus Areas still have active oil leases, including Signal Hill Petroleum, which has wells in both the Isthmus and Central Areas.
-This imposes a significant constraint on restoration on these properties especially in the Central LCWA Site.
-Access to the wells will need to be maintained and infrastructure will need to be protected from flooding when tides are reintroduced.
+This imposes a significant constraint on restoration on these properties, especially in the Central LCWA Site.
+Working with lease holders to retire or relocate active wells would facilitate expanded wetland restoration.
+In the absence of such agreements, access to the wells will need to be maintained and infrastructure will need to be protected from flooding when tides are reintroduced.
 In addition to wells, there is a network of pipelines and overhead power lines along roads and through existing wetland areas.
 Oil operation regulations dictate a vegetation clearance of at least 50 feet in diameter around well sites, a 20-foot perimeter around pipelines, and a 6-foot diameter around power poles.
 (Moffatt & Nichol 2015).